Skip to content

 Final Thoughts on IUL vs Whole Life:

 There really is no one-size-fits-all right or wrong answer.
 It all comes down to your particular preferences, risk tolerance, how you plan to use the policy, and when you’ll likely use it the most.
-Both Indexed Universal Life and Whole Life can help immensely during retirement and before as well as your own bank.
+Both Indexed Universal Life and Whole Life can help immensely during retirement and before, as well as your own bank.

 If long-term retirement applications are your main goal, we strongly suggest you read our write-up on how each Indexed Universal Life and Whole Life help retirement.
 There is definitely some overlap as well as some clear differences.